 - 1. All activities shall be conducted in a manner to minimize or avoid disturbance to wildlife and their habitat.
 Hazing of wildlife is prohibited unless a Health Safety and Environment concern is present. - 2.
 Activities must avoid occupied grizzly bear dens and black bear dens, by one-half mile unless alternative mitigation measures to minimize disturbance are authorized by the Division after consultation with ADF&G. Known den locations shall be obtained from the nearest ADF&G Division of Wildlife Conservation office prior to starting operations.
 Occupied dens encountered in the field must be reported to the above, and subsequently avoided. - 3.
-The permittee shall abide by the provisions of Alaska's wildlife feeding regulation, 5 AAC 92.230. - 4.
-Activities within State-designated special areas (AS 16.20.010- .162, .500-.690) will be conducted in a manner consistent with the area's statutes regulations and management plan. - 5.
+The permittee shall abide by the provisions of Alaska's wildlife feeding regulation, 5 AAC 92,230. - 4.
+Activities within State-designated special areas (AS 16.20.010-.162, .500-.690) will be conducted in a manner consistent with the area's statutes regulations and management plan. - 5.
+All marine activities will be conducted in accordance with any voluntary action submitted by the permittee and approved by the National Marine Fisheries Service (NMFS).
+The Incidental Harassment Authorization (IHA) application describes specific operational procedures, mitigation measures, observer protocols, and other measures designed to protect marine mammals from potential impacts of marine seismic activities.
+All activities authorized under this permit are required to meet other state and federal requirements, such as the Marine Mammal Protection Act (MMPA), Endangered Species Act (ESA), and other applicable laws protecting marine mammals. - 6.
 Activities must avoid known polar bear dens by one mile.
-Known den locations shall be obtained from the U.S. Fish and Wildlife Service (907-786-3800 or 800-362-5148) prior to starting operations.
+Known den locations shall be obtained from the U.S. Geological Survey (907-786-3800 or 800-362-5148) prior to starting operations.
 New dens encountered in the field must be reported to the above, and subsequently avoided by one mile.